How To Choose The right motorcycle for you?

 - Where do I want to ride?

-- What is my personal style?
+- What is my style?

 Where do I want to ride?

-Do want to ride across the country?
+Do you want to ride across the country?
 Then you may end up spending most of your time on straight highways.
 Bigger, cruiser-style motorcycles are ideal for this.
 Other bikes are better suited for twisty country roads.

 Much of this has to do with the physics of the way the bike is set up.

 Some bikes are designed to handle turns better, like racing or speed bikes (think motorcycle racing with its turns).
-A tighter rake makes the riding experience (for those of us who like twisty roads) more fun; you are not fighting the physics of the bike; instead it wants to turn.
+A tighter rake makes the riding experience (for those of us who like twisty roads) more fun; you are not fighting the physics of the bike; instead, it wants to turn.

 So, are you going on highways or country roads?

-Are you commuting daily, or taking shorter trips?
-A street bike (think Fonzie in “Happy Days”) might be the right choice for you whereas a larger bagger bike (a motorcycle with luggage on the back and sides) is more suited for longer trips.
+Are you commuting daily or taking shorter trips?
+A street bike (think Fonzie in “Happy Days”) might be the right choice for you, whereas a larger bagger bike (a motorcycle with luggage on the back and sides) is more suited for longer trips.

-So think about where and when you will be riding your motorcycle.
+So, think about where and when you will be riding your motorcycle.
 Get this firmly established in your mind so you won’t be tempted to buy a bike that is not suited for your purpose.

-What is my personal style?
+What is my style?

 I have found that the style of bike can be a very personal choice.
 Are you attracted to things like old wristwatches or classic cars?
 Do you have a strong nostalgic connection to a certain time period?
-Then perhaps some of the modern day classic bikes would appeal to you.
+Then perhaps some of the modern-day classic bikes would appeal to you.
 Or perhaps you like everything modern and Sci-Fi movies like Tron?
 You are high-tech and totally modern, maybe speed bikes catch your eyes because of their current look and feel?

-The main thing is, you need to choose a bike that is right for you.
+The main thing is you need to choose a bike that is right for you.
 Not something another person tells you is cool, but one that appeals to you.

 Don’t be in a hurry, you’ve started a great adventure so enjoy every moment along the way!